dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/202_Examples.md

 \DD^n = \mathbb{B}^n &\da \ts{ \vector x \in \RR^{n} \st \norm{\vector x} \leq 1}
 \SS^n &\da \ts{ \vector x \in \RR^{n+1} \st \norm{\vector x} = 1} = \bd \DD^n \\
 .\]

+> Note: I'll immediately drop the blackboard notation, this is just to emphasize that they're "canonical" objects.

+The sphere can be constructed in several equivalent ways:

+- $S^n \cong D^n / \bd D^n$: collapsing the boundary of a disc is homeomorphic to a sphere.
+- $S^n \cong D^n \Disjoint_{\bd D^n} D^n$: gluing two discs along their boundary.

 Note the subtle differences in dimension: $S^n$ is a manifold of dimension $n$ embedded in a space of dimension $n+1$.

 <!--\begin{tikzpicture}-->